 Although some people may complain that they do not appreciate being bombarded by Christmas ads in early November, the facts show that consumer resistance to early Holiday season shopping has been weak.
 A research study conducted in America showed that only 15 percent of consumers wait until after Cyber Monday, the Monday after American Thanksgiving, to begin their shopping.
 The same study shows that nearly four in 10 parents with children under the age of 18 begin their holiday shopping before November.

 Not only are North American consumers buying earlier, but they are spending more too.
 Here in Canada, The Bank of Montreal’s Holiday Spending Outlook finds that shoppers surveyed say they plan to shell out an average of $678 for gifts this year, compared to an average of $674 last year.
-A rather considerable jump from the $583 they were planning on spending in 2011.
+A rather considerable jump from the $583 they were planning on spending last year.

 Creating a Spending Atmosphere

 Are these facts somehow related to the fact that retailers start to provide a Christmas “atmosphere” earlier than years past?
 The evidence suggests that this may indeed have an impact.
 Most retailers have long figured out that factors other than price can be used to make the consumer spend more than he normally otherwise would.
 The classic case most people cite is the placing of milk at the back of the grocery store which forces the consumer to go through the aisles and hopefully make some impulse purchases.

 It seems as though retailers are now extending this line of thinking to the Holiday season.
 A very interesting discovery is that something as simple as Christmas songs may make people spend more than they otherwise would.
 A study by Royal Holloway University in London shows that songs such as “All I Want For Christmas” or “I Wish It Could Be Christmas Everyday” will put people in the mood to spend a little more.